SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 ## Test the HTML5 Application

-1. To test your application, navigate to *HTML5 Applications* in the SAP BTP cockpit and choose *poetryslammanager*.
+1. To test your application, navigate to *HTML5 Applications* in the SAP BTP cockpit and choose *poetryslams*.
 2. The application opens and the launchpad is displayed with one tile.
 3. As you have not yet set up any authorizations, the application will tell you that you're not authorized to use it when you click on the tile.
+4. Do the same for the *visitors* application.

 ## Configure SAP Build Work Zone

 Since the web application is now available as an HTML5 application, it's ready to be added to SAP Build Work Zone.

-To open the *Site Manager*, launch the application *SAP Build Work Zone, standard edition* *Instance and Subscriptions* in your SAP BTP subaccount.
+This is done in the *Site Manager*, which is launched when you go to the application *SAP Build Work Zone, standard edition* under *Instances and Subscriptions* in your SAP BTP subaccount.

 ### Fetch the Latest Version of Your Web Application

-1. Open the *Channel Manager*.
+1. In the *Site Manager*, open the *Channel Manager*.
 The *HTML5 Apps* content channel is created automatically and all web applications that you deployed to the SAP BTP subaccount are automatically added as content to this content provider.

 2. In the *HTML5 Apps* content channel, choose *Update content* to fetch any updates of your web application.
-The *HTML5 Apps* content channel now exposes the latest version of the web application.
+The *HTML5 Apps* content channel now exposes the latest version of the web applications.

    > Note: You must update the content channel every time you made changes to the web application.